 ENGL1012.
 Language as social action (6 credits) As a communicative tool, language is organized into spoken and written texts that are used to perform different social acts such as making people do different things, joke with them, make them feel good, or inform them of something.
 Doing things with language is a type of social practice (or discourse) and it fulfils different communicative functions.
 Language typically fulfils three main communicative functions: (1) it tells us something about the world (referential function); (2) it communicates who you are and how you relate to other people (interpersonal function); and (3) it carries information about its relevance to context (textual function).
 Communication is shaped by relations of power (i.e. patterns of influence and authority), and invested with ideologies (i.e. our beliefs and assumptions about the world).
 This course defines some of the key concepts in the study of language as social action, explains basic approaches to theorizing it, and introduces a useful toolkit for analyzing real-life examples (texts).
 We will explore language as social action in a wide range of situations with a specific focus on contexts and genres of talk and text, aspects of social interaction, and critical approaches to discourse and interaction.
 The course explores also the relationship between speech, writing and other modes of communication such as images, gestures and dress.
+ENGL1014.
+Imaginary geographies: The art of writing place (6 credits) Through studying a wide range of landscape descriptions in poetry, travel writing, drama and the novel, students will learn about landscape description from aesthetic, historical, geo-humanist and geo-political perspectives.
+Students will learn to identify particular movements and styles, such as the picturesque, romanticism, modernism and environmentalism in selected descriptions of places.
+They will also learn how place description functions in literary texts to provide not only a realistic visual setting, but through metaphor, the thoughts and feelings of characters, and the cultural and ideological outlook of the writer.
+The course has a practical component in which students produce place descriptions of their own and discuss these within their groups.
 Assessment: 100% coursework.